 Why salt scrubs are better than all the rest

-Now, there are many scrubs and body polishes on the market made of everything from ground apricot pits suspended in gel, to brown sugar scrubs soaked in oil.
+Now, there are many scrubs and body polishes on the market made of everything from scary plastic microbeads suspended in mysterious gel, to brown sugar scrubs soaked in oil.
 All purport to give you that feeling you are looking for: uber-clean, unclogged pores and skin that feels as soft as a baby's behind.
 And, if you use enough muscle, most of them work - though you might need a whole jar of a sugar product to exfoliate your entire body, because the sugar grains melt before you can really get results.

 Salt scrubs are absolutely the best on so many levels: